outdreamer/build-a-cure-1/docs/example_output/test_cases.md

     	- The amino acids methionine, arginine, & glycine are processed in the kidneys to produce guanidinoacetic acid, which is then sent to the liver where it is converted to another amino acid called creatine.
 Creatinine is a waste byproduct of metabolizing creatine

-    - try: water, alpha lipoic acid, vitamin c, cucumber, fiber, chitosan, salvia, chamomile, nettle, dandelion root, cinnamon, siberian ginseng, corn silk, red sage, chinese rhubarb
+    - try: water, alpha lipoic acid, vitamin c, cucumber, fiber, chitosan, chamomile, nettle, dandelion root, cinnamon, siberian ginseng, corn silk, salvia/red sage, chinese rhubarb

 - to lower phosphorus:
 	- eat: coconut, almond milk